“Our people are our most important resource.”

 eNPS should be considered as important, if not more so, than other critical leading indicators for your business.
 Every other metric will suffer if your employees are disengaged.
 Making efforts to monitor and improve eNPS can unlock the hidden potential of the people in your organization.

 Measuring Remote Team Engagement

 In an era where employees may be permanently working from home, leaders must increase emphasis on process to assess employee engagement.
 The cues leaders may have used to evaluate employee motivation in the past, like body language, won’t translate to a remote team.
-The impromptu support we might give to a coworker sighing heavily or looking distressed in the office can only be recreated intentionally.
+Recreating the impromptu support we might give to a coworker looking distressed in the office takes intentional effort.